Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 everything else is kept summarized (folded).
 This feature along with foldable blocks and sub-blocks
 makes scrolling through the entire codebase very easy.
-6. The code editor is not syntax highlighting and does not parse as you code.
+6. Integrated compiler/debugger controls.
-EngageIDE does connect to a command line compiler and debugger
+EngageIDE connects to a command line compiler and debugger
 to provide visual build error correction and debugging.
-All the symbol data needed to implement syntax highlighting or parse as you code
-has been parsed and is available.
-I don't find these features useful so I haven't implemented them.

 ## History
 After several years of using PCs,